farshbafdoustar/drive_ros_ximea_importer/README.md

 ```
 serial_no: "04653450"
-cam_name: "cam_cc2017_car"
+cam_name: "cam1"
-yaml_url: "package://ximea_camera/calibrations/cali_cc2017_car.yaml"
+yaml_url: "package://[project support package name]/[folder to file]/[calibration file].yaml"
 allocated_bandwidth: 1.0
 image_data_format: "XI_RAW8"
 ```
 * `serial_no` refers to the serial number of the camera
 * `cam_name` is the name you wish to give to the camera
 * `yaml_url` is the location of the calibration information file, which is used by the camera info manager to publish the calibration parameters (calibration file can be created with [ROS Camera Calibrator](http://wiki.ros.org/camera_calibration))
+* 'cams_on_bus' the number of cameras on the bus
+* 'bandwidth_safety_margin'
-* `allocated_bandwidth` refers to the usb3 bandwidth fraction you want to assign to this camera (use 1.0 if you have one cam and 0.5 for two etc)
+* `allocated_bandwidth` [mandatory to define] refers to the usb3 bandwidth fraction you want to assign to this camera (use 1.0 if you have one cam and 0.5 for two etc)
 * `image_data_format`: sets the data format for the image.
 Currently, formats `XI_MONO16`, `XI_RGB24`, `XI_RGB32`, `XI_RAW8`, `XI_RAW16`, and `XI_MONO8` are supported
 * `camera_frame`: frame of camera info message
+* 'use_cam_timestamp'
+* 'downsampling'
+* 'downsampling_type'
+TODO: changing the path of xiAPI.cfg to have this file for multiple camera USB2 and USB 3

 ## 3.2) Launch File
 Create a launch file for your camera configuration.
 A typical launch file will look as follows: